cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

        amount: packet.amount
      }
      tokens = []Token{token}
-     receiver = packet.receiver
   } else if transferVersion == "ics20-2" {
     FungibleTokenPacketDataV2 data = UnmarshalJSON(packet.data)
     tokens = data.tokens
     // if we need to forward the tokens onward
-    // temporarily send to the channel escrow address of the intended receiver if len(forwardingPath) > 0 {
+    // overwrite the receiver to temporarily send to the channel escrow address of the intended receiver if len(forwardingPath) > 0 {
       receiver = channelForwardingAddresses[packet.destinationChannel]
+      finalReceiver = data.receiver
+    } else {
+      receiver = data.receiver
     }
   } else {
     // should never be reached as transfer version must be negotiated to be either